yandex/yandex-tank/README.md

 ```

 ### Logging
 Looking into target's answers is quite useful in debugging.
-For doing that add 'writelog = 1' to load.conf.
+For doing that add 'writelog = 1' to load.ini.
 **ATTENTION: Writing answers on high load leads to intensive disk i/o usage and can affect test accuracy.**
 Log format:
 ```